kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 <a name="quick-requirejs-example"></a>
 ## A RequireJS Example
-My site's search functionality is powered by the wonderful [Tipue Search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search").
-It basically takes end user searches and returns the results based on data in a JSON object that contains the site content.
+My site's search functionality is powered by the [Tipue Search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search").
+It takes end user search inputs and returns the results based on data in a JSON object that contains the site content.

-Tipue needs four separate JS files to work and they must be listed in the following order on an HTML page...these will be dependencies:
+Tipue needs four separate JS files to work and they must be listed in the following order on an HTML page.
+These will be the dependencies:

 1. `jquery.js`: the core jQuery library.
 2. `tipuesearch_content.js`: the file that contains the JSON object with the site content.